 Can also be done by right clicking on an image, or highlighting and pressing delete on the keyboard.

 If you come across a great project, but it has elements that you don’t love.
-For example, polka dots!
+For example, polka dots or an element in my space rocket below!
 You can go into contours and remove certain elements of the image to make it a little more personalised.

-Print and cut is one of my favourite features of the Cricut Maker, more on print and cut here.
+Print and cut is another of my favourite features of the Cricut Maker, more on print and cut here.
 All images in design space can be printed, however they must be flattened first.

 Attaching images or letters will allow you to cut them as an attached image and keep the contours of the original image.